alexjeffburke/jest-unexpected/README.md

 * extension related functionality
     - expect.extend()

-This library supports and is tested against node version **6** and above and the API supported is at the level of expect exposed by jest version **27.0**.
+This library supports and is tested against node version **14** and above and the API supported is at the level of expect exposed by jest version **27.0**.

+For compatibility with older node versions, browsers and IE11 please make use of version 2.x of the library.

 ## Output